andrewjmcgehee/shahgo/README.md

-# gomate
+# shahgo

-a chess engine in golang
+a chess engine written in Go by andrewjmcgehee